-This complex, seventeen-month, multi-phased project rearranged Banner Boswell’s existing operating room (OR) department to provide the owner with an up-to-date space that maximizes efficiency and flow.
+This complex, 17-month, multi-phased project rearranged Banner Boswell’s existing operating room (OR) department to provide the owner with an up-to-date space that maximizes efficiency and flow.

 The project included the demolition of two existing ORs, an existing abandoned endoscopy suite, pathology department and surgery locker room area.
 Demolition made room for three new ORs, one new hybrid OR, a new pathology department and new surgery locker room space.